 Sometimes I make stuff and it doesn't turn out exactly like I want it and I either have to love on it some more or just throw it out all together and start over.
 That was not the case with this recipe.

-I mixed it all up, poured a glass, took a sip and said some really bad words at how amazing it was.
+I mixed it all up, poured a glass, took a sip and said some really wicked words at how amazing it was.
+Seriously, this stuff is almost bewitching!

 I was just going to say screw it when I spied my itty bitty little bottle of pumpkin pie spice.
 I read the label and guess what all’s in it?
 Cinnamon, ginger and cloves!

 Score!
-Feel free to use the fresh ingredients but do not skip on the spices.
-It’s what makes the sangria.
+Feel free to use the fresh ingredients - and the cinnamon sticks make lovely garnishes - but do not skip on the spices.
+It’s what makes the sangria!

 Wicked Autumn Apple Sangria

-A sangria recipe perfect for Fall and Thanksgiving made with apples, pears, oranges and a little pinch of something special that will have guests begging for the recipe!
+A white wine sangria recipe perfect for Fall and Thanksgiving made with apples, pears, oranges and a little pinch of something special that will have guests begging for the recipe!

 - 1 cup vanilla vodka